Fluxpuck/sero-documents/privacy-policy.md

 **Important:** While we process messages and interactions to enable our features (moderation, economy, leveling, etc.), we do not store any message content.

+## 🔍 How We Use Your Information

+Your information enables us to:
+- Operate and improve Sero's functionality
+- Provide moderation, economy, leveling, and status features
+- Develop new features and services

 ## 🤖 AI Integration - Claude API Usage

 Sero integrates the Claude API (specifically the Claude 3.5 Haiku model) for certain features.
 Important information regarding this integration: